ronihogri/financial-doc-reader/steps/step1_find_BS_table/README.md

 ## Results

 <a href="#figure-1-4" style="font-weight: bold;">Fig. 1.4</a> shows the distribution of text block counts per document.
-Keyword-based extraction resulted in a single text block for 46.7% of documents, eliminating the need to use the LLM, as no decision was necessary.
-For the remaining documents, 2-16 text blocks were extracted, and the LLM was used to identify the text block containing the Balance Sheet table.
+Keyword-based extraction returned multiple <span style="white-space: nowrap;">(2&ndash;16)</span> text blocks for 53.6% of documents; in these cases, the LLM was used to identify the text block containing the Balance Sheet table.

 <br>